 Understand what will happen during your induction.

-After you and the doctor make the decision to be induced, it’s time to learn what will happen in your induction.
+After you and the doctor make the decision to be induced, it’s time to learn what will happen during your induction process.

 I give you a basic idea in this post on how long induction can take.